tag/IuCasAuthentication/README.md

 ## Using `IuCasAuthentication`

 1. Create a new authentication object.
+All arguments to the constructor are optional.

-   * The first is the URL authentication should redirect to.
+   * The first is the URL if your application that CAS should redirect to after log in.
 Must be the same during authentication and validation steps.
 Defaults to the current URL.
    * An optional second argument must be one of the [CAS application codes at IU](https://kb.iu.edu/d/alqm).
 Defaults to `'IU'`.
    * An optional third argument is a reference to a [PSR-3][psr3] logger (such as Monolog).
 Used to log remote errors, if available.
 Defaults to `null``.

-2. Call `#authenticate()`
+2. Call `#authenticate()`.
+Optional arguments are avaialable to override default behavior.

-Although CAS expects applicaitons to only authenticate once per session, the `IuCasAuthentication` class stores a successful authentication in `$_SESSION`, so it is safe to use on every page (or as Middleware) to test authentication.
+Because CAS expects applications to only authenticate once per session, the `IuCasAuthentication` class stores a successful authentication in `$_SESSION`, so it is safe to use on every page (or as Middleware) to test authentication.

 If the username is in `$_SESSION`, `#authenticate()` considers the user successfully authenticated, and does not attempt to check against CAS.